 4.Committees are a means of establishing institutional leadership and visibility in the public arena.
 Members particularly those who have served in particular committees for long periods, develop expertise.
 Such members become resourceful on specific issues and are recognized as reference sources by their peers, the public and the media.

-(ii) sitting as frequently as is desirable, including, sitting away from the precincts of the Senate and for longerhours;
+(ii) Sitting as frequently as is desirable, including, sitting away from the precincts of Parliament and for longer hours;

-6.These functions are more efficiently carried out by small groups of Senators.
+6.These functions are more efficiently carried out by small groups of Members of Parliament.
 Among the several advantages of Committees, include, the possibility of several of them operating at the same time, thus enabling many matters to be dealt with concurrently and expeditiously.
-Overall, by concentrating on specific matters or subjects, Select Committees also offer the benefits of specialization to both Senators and staff.
+Overall, by concentrating on specific matters or subjects, Select Committees also offer the benefits of specialization to both Members of Parliament and staff.
 The indelible advantage that underlie evolution of Select Committees at Westminster, was the ability they would provide for the Legislature to delve into and deal with virtually all sectors and units of departments within the Executive, by having these assigned to Committees other than dealing with them at Plenary.

 7.The advantage enjoyed by Committees under Presidential systems is ascribed mainly to the practice of separation of powers under the system.
 Committees in Presidential systems have better standing in providing less partisan atmosphere in which Members can consider Legislative proposals and conduct inquiry with less control from the executive branch of government.